 If your company is already leveraging this type of technology, you may wish to ask your service provider what resources they have available to help clients navigate geographic pandemic data.

-For more information about how Assent can help you mitigate supply chain disruption and any associated risk, contact us.
+For more information about how Assent can help you mitigate supply chain disruption and any associated risk, contact our experts.

 Jared Connors